-Participants of the Line Following Robot competition are required to build and fine tune a program for line following with NITRObot robot, that is able to follow lines from the start line until the finishing line according to the competition rules.
+Participants of the Maze Solving Robot competition are required to create and fine tune a program for maze solving with NITRObot robot, that is able to follow lines from the start position until the exit position, according to the competition rules.
 The robot must move autonomously.

-Short Description: The objective of this contest is to complete the course in the shortest period of time while accurately tracking the course line from start to finish.
+Short Description: The objective of this contest is to find the exit from a maze in the shortest period of time, while not colliding with any of the maze walls.

 CODE OF CONDUCT